vikashkrdeveloper/vikashkrdeveloper/README.md

 ## Interests

 - **Coding**: I have a strong passion for coding and enjoy solving complex problems through elegant solutions.
-- **Software Developer:** I am currently working as a Software Developer, proficient in frontend web and mobile and backend technologies.
+- **Software Developer:** As an accomplished software developer, I possess strong expertise in frontend web and mobile development, as well as backend systems, utilizing both SQL and NoSQL technologies.
+My diverse skill set enables me to create seamless and efficient applications.
 - **New Innovative Ideas**: I'm constantly exploring new ideas and innovations, looking for ways to apply technology to make a positive impact.

 ## Current Focus

-As a full-stack developer, my current focus areas include:
+As a Software Developer, my current focus areas include:

-- **Frontend Development**: Mastering modern frontend technologies such as React.js to create intuitive and responsive user interfaces.
+- **Frontend Development**: Mastering modern frontend technologies such as REACT, NEXT, or REACT Native to create intuitive and responsive user interfaces.
-- **Backend Development**: Strengthening my backend skills with Node.js, Express.js, PHP, and other frameworks or libraries to build robust and scalable server-side applications.
+- **Backend Development**: Strengthening my backend skills with NODE, EXPRESS, PHP, and other frameworks or libraries to build robust and scalable server-side applications.
 - **Database Management**: Exploring database technologies like MongoDB and MySQL for efficient data storage and retrieval.

 ## Technologies

 Throughout my career, I have worked with a variety of technologies, including but not limited to:

-- **Frontend**: HTML, CSS, JavaScript, React JS, TypeScript, Next JS, Tailwind CSS, Redux Toolkit, Socket IO
+- **Frontend**: HTML, CSS, JavaScript, React JS, TypeScript, Next JS, Tailwind CSS, Redux Toolkit, Socket IO, React Native
-- **Backend**: Node.js, Express.js, TypeScript, Php, Socket IO
+- **Backend**: Node JS, Express JS, TypeScript, Php, Socket IO
 - **OS**: Windows, Linux
 - **Database**: MongoDB, MySQL
-- **Other Technologies**: C++, C, Python, Java, Git, Render, AWS, Hostinger, Netlify
+- **Other Technologies**: C++, C, Python, Java, Git, Render, AWS, Hostinger, Netlify, Docker

 ## Projects

 Here are some of the projects I've worked on:

 1. **Portfolio Website**
-   - Description: My portfolio showcase my skills, projects, and achievements.
+   - Description: My portfolio showcases my skills, projects, and achievements.
    - Repository: [Portfolio Repository](https://github.com/vikashkrdeveloper/portfolio.github.io.git)

 2. **Coding Contest Platform**